 Here is an update on 5 things we know about the COVID-19 vaccines:

-It’s important to keep in mind that supplies of the vaccine can fluctuate nationally and within states and counties, and that affects how many appointments we can offer.
-Also, please note that state law may require consent from a parent or guardian for people under 18 prior to vaccination.
+Please note that state law may require consent from a parent or guardian for people under 18 prior to vaccination.

-- It takes a couple weeks for the vaccine to provide full protection.
+- It takes a couple of weeks for the vaccine to provide full protection.
 People are considered fully vaccinated 2 weeks after their second dose of the Pfizer or Moderna vaccine, or 2 weeks after the single-dose J&J vaccine.
 If it has been less than 2 weeks since your vaccination, or if you still need to get your second dose, you are not fully protected.